fthdrmzzz/anomaly-case/Readme.md

    ```bash
    make run
    ```
    This will start containers for data population and anomaly detection.
 The dashboard will be available at `http://localhost:5006/dashboard`.
-It may take up to 2 minutes to display detected anomalies.
-To see changes in data refresh the page.
+It may take up to 5 minutes to display detected anomalies.
+To see changes in data **refresh** the page.

 ## Data Simulation